grape-pipeline/grape/README.md

     $ pip install distribute==0.6.36 zc.buildout==2.1.0

-GRAPE 2.0 can then be installed with pip:
+GRAPE 2.0 can then be installed with pip (since GRAPE 2.0 development is in beta stage you will need the `--pre` option):

-    $ pip install grape-pipeline
+    $ pip install grape-pipeline --pre

 or it can be easily installed from source: